 Jim Eite (Exodus’ Product Director) explores the exquisite expanse of wilderness and glaciers of Patagonia, straddling Argentina and Chile.

 The journey to Patagonia flips you upside down and turns you inside out.
 Patagonia is a long, long way away.
 Out of the window of the plane we leave the expanse of Buenos Aires and a night’s tango behind as we head to the shores of Lago Argentino and the remote outpost of El Calafate.
-London and credit crunches are suddenly a long way away, the only thing that seems to remain the same is the unpredictability of the weather.
+London is suddenly a long way away, the only thing that seems to remain the same is the unpredictability of the weather.

 The weather was relaxed when we arrived in Buenos Aires – in early October, it’s their spring and signs of life are starting to creep through.
 Buds on the tress, flowers straining for the warmth of the sun, spring is most certainly in the air.
 What a difference a flight makes.
 In El Calafate the Patagonian weather is going about its business, whipping up dust from the surrounding steppe, blowing icebergs down the length of Lago Argentino and bringing in a cold snap from Antarctica.

 The weather in Patagonia is always going to play its part, changing as quickly as the plot of Heroes.
 Dark rumbling clouds carrying rain and snow one minute, wispy white clouds speeding across the sky the next, and bright sunshine the next.
 Anyone travelling to Patagonia must be prepared for everything and anything.